olokoo-wackadoodles/wackadoodles-website/src/pages/journal/famly-is-important.md

 title: Family is important
 template: diary
 date: '2021-02-04'
+excerpt: >-
+  As a family, we try to stay positive, but from time to time, one of us has a bad day and is sad.
+We know that we cannot have a great day every day, but we do our best to stay positive and talk about our respective days around the dinner table.
 ---
 As a family, we try to stay positive, but from time to time, one of us has a bad day and is sad.
 We know that we cannot have a great day every day, but we do our best to stay positive and talk about our respective days around the dinner table.